elidewitt/misc-projects/README.md

 # passion-projects
-A collection of personal projects on my laptop I've kept since middle school.
-They need a home.
+I've kept a collection of personal projects on my laptop since middle school.
+They need a new home.
+I upload projects when I find time.